2026 BYD Atto 3 - Top 5 Features Explained

 Advanced Driver Assistance – DiPilot 300 With LiDAR

-BYD has also provided the new Atto 3 with comprehensive safety, defined by the LiDAR-based DiPilot 300 driver-assistance system, which is a step up from the basic Level 2 ADAS in the Indian model.
+BYD has also equipped the new Atto 3 with comprehensive safety, defined by the LiDAR-based DiPilot 300 driver-assistance system, which is a step up from the basic Level 2 ADAS in the Indian model.

 DiPilot 300 with LiDAR supports highway navigation assist and advanced parking features.
 The practical value of this in India depends on whether BYD maps Indian roads to the level required for these features to function properly.